How To Poach Chicken Breasts

-How to Poach Chicken Breasts
+How to Poach Chicken

-Makes 1 to 4 chicken breasts
+Makes 1 to 4 cups

-1/2 - 1 teaspoon salt
+- 1/2 to 1 teaspoon

 Aromatics: smashed garlic, bay leaf, 1 teaspoon peppercorns, sliced ginger, fresh herbs, thinly sliced onions, or any other flavorings

-- Cover the chicken with water: If using wine, pour this over the chicken first.
+If using wine, pour this over the chicken first.
 Pour in enough cool water to cover the chicken by an inch or so.

-- Reduce to a simmer, cover, and cook: As soon as the water comes to a boil, reduce the heat to low, cover the pot, and let the chicken simmer.
+As soon as the water comes to a boil, reduce the heat to low, cover the pot, and let the chicken simmer.
 Begin checking the chicken after 8 minutes: it is done when opaque through the middle and an instant-read thermometer in the thickest part of the meat registers 165°F. Chicken will typically finish cooking in 10 to 14 minutes depending on the thickness of the meat and whether it is has a bone.

-- Serve or store the chicken: Poached chicken can be served hot, room temperature, or cool.
+Poached chicken can be served hot, room temperature, or cool.
 It can also be served whole, or it can be sliced or shredded as per your recipe.
 If you cooked your chicken with the bones, you can pull or cut away the bones, return them to the pot with the poaching liquid, and simmer until the liquid is reduced.
 Once strained, this is a quick chicken broth that can be used for soups or rice.